 This move by Cisco further proves one of my favorite business observations: bigger is not always better.
 Many buyers, especially utilities, tend to think that working with established vendors is always a safer choice compared to smaller companies.
 The fact is larger companies often have less resources and patience for emerging technologies than smaller companies that have bet the farm on a given application.
 The difference is not unlike the old adage about the contributions of chickens and pigs to an eggs and bacon breakfast: the chicken is involved, but the pig is committed.

 Vendors focused on home energy management, such as Control4, Ecofactor, Energate, EnergyHub, and Tendril, may feel they’ve been called pigs now that Cisco has joined fellow market-makers Google and Microsoft in declaring their market not worth making.
 But utilities – especially those now under pressure to prove their smart meter investments will pay dividends for consumers – need to recognize the pigs are the ones truly committed to what is hoped to be a HAN feast.

-Tags: Building Systems, Energy Management, Green Buildings, Smart Buildings Practice, Smart Energy Home, Smart Grid Practice, Smart Industry Practice, Smart Meter
+Tags: Building Systems, Energy Efficient Buildings, Energy Management, Smart Buildings Practice, Smart Energy Home, Smart Grid Practice, Smart Industry Practice, Smart Meter

 | No Comments »